TrelisResearch/TinyRecursiveModels/README-fork.md

   --local-dir pretrained
 ```
 - **Build your adaptation set:** Re-use the ARC builder to target the tasks you want to adapt on (e.g., just the evaluation puzzles) while keeping their test grids for scoring:
-  The LoRA config already targets `data/arc-manual-eval-aug-1000`; rebuild it only if you still need the dataset:
 ```bash
 python -m dataset.build_arc_dataset \
   --input-file-prefix kaggle/combined/arc-agi \